sogeuni/contents/_abs/systemdirs.md

 - /dev

     Device directory.
 Entries (but _not_ mount points) for physical and virtual devices.
-See [[devproc|Chapter 29]].
+See [[dev-and-proc|Chapter 29]].

 - /proc

     Process directory.
 Contains information and statistics about running processes and kernel parameters.
-See [[devproc|Chapter 29]].
+See [[dev-and-proc|Chapter 29]].

 - /sys